Ultimate Fighting Championship controversies

 The American-based Ultimate Fighting Championship (UFC) is the largest mixed martial arts (MMA) promotion in the world.
-Since its inception in 1993, the UFC has been the subject of controversies, ranging from moral condemnation of its events by politicians, which resulted in MMA being banned in many US states, to criticism for underpaying its athletes and for criminal behavior committed by its fighters.
+Since its inception in 1993, the UFC has been the subject of controversies, ranging from moral condemnation of its events by politicians, which resulted in MMA being banned in many US states during the late 90's to mid 2010's, to criticism for underpaying its athletes and for criminal behavior committed by its fighters.

 State and television bans

 In 1996, United States senator John McCain saw a UFC tape and found it "barbaric".
 Stating that it was "not a sport", he sent letters to all 50 US governors asking them to ban "human cockfighting".
 The American Medical Association also recommended a ban.
 David Plotz of Slate reported that critics also found the chain-link fenced octagon that the combatants fought in to be "grotesque" and demanded that ropes be installed instead.
 36 states enacted laws that banned "no holds barred" fighting (the term "mixed martial arts" was not yet being used).
 In early 1997, McCain became chairman of the United States Senate Committee on Commerce, Science, and Transportation, which oversees the cable television industry.
-In April 1997, the president of the National Cable Television Association warned that UFC broadcasts could jeopardize the cable industry's influence in Washington, D.C., despite the fact that the UFC only aired on pay-per-view.
+In April 1997, the president of the National Cable Television Association warned that UFC broadcasts could jeopardize the cable industry's influence in Washington, D.C., despite the fact that the UFC at the time only aired on pay-per-view.
 TWC, TCI, Request TV, Cablevision Systems, Viewer's Choice, and other major operators stopped airing UFC events, as being too violent for children.
 Between 1997 and 1998, the UFC instituted more safety rules, such as imposing weight classes and a "10-point must" scoring system, banning head butts and groin strikes, and requiring fighters to wear martial arts gloves.
 In 2000, California became the first state to implement a set of codified rules governing MMA, quickly followed by New Jersey.
 In 2016, New York became the 50th and final US state to legalize MMA.